 Step 8: Get your Marketing Plan in Place

-A dog bakery business will need to set aside a budget to cover marketing costs on a continuous basis.
-Common marketing techniques for a dog bakery business include social media marketing or flyers at the local dog parks.
+A pet treat business will need to set aside a budget to cover marketing costs on a continuous basis.
+Common marketing techniques for a dog treat business include social media marketing or flyers at the local dog parks.
 Signage and window displays will be important if you have a brick-and-mortar store.

-You may need employees to help run your dog bakery business.
+You may need employees to help run your dog treat business.

 In addition to salary costs, your budget will also need to include other employee-related expenses.
 Workman’s comp insurance, unemployment insurance, and paid time off are common expenses that a business will need to cover when hiring staff.